thebrightsideofmathematics/bsom-subtitles/README.md

 - See https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes for reference.

 ### Example
-A subtitle for part 15 of the Real Analysis video in Portuguese is named
+A subtitle for part 15 of the Real Analysis video in Portuguese is named:
 ```
 ra15_sub_por.srt
 ```